afloesch/learning-terraform/single-machine-with-VPC/README.md

 ### [AWS subnet](https://www.terraform.io/docs/providers/aws/r/subnet.html)

 With the VPC defined we can now add a subnet for our application server to live in.
+For simplicity we are only going to create one subnet in one availability zone, but best practices would be to spread your instances across zones.
+We will cover how best to implement launching subnets across multiple AZs in a later example.

 ```
 resource "aws_subnet" "us-west-1a-public" {